opnfv/calipso/README.md

 <br>
 4. Assess impact of failure in virtual networks
 <br>
-5. baseline plugin framework for analytics of this type of data/details
+5. baseline plugin framework for analytics of this type of data and details, like root cause analysis

-### Proto (pre-release, updated Aug 15th)
+### Promo (pre-release, updated Aug 15th)
 calipso.io

 ### Contacts